kriszyp/lmdb-js/README.md

 	// just iterate value 'value1'
 }
 ```
+You can optionally provide a second argument with the same `options` that `getRange` handles.

+### `store.getKeys(options: { start?, end?, reverse?: boolean, limit?: number, versions?: boolean }): Iterable<any>`
+This behaves like `getRange`, but only returns the keys.
+If this is duplicate key database, each key is only returned once (even if it has multiple values/entries).

 ### `store.openDB(database: string|{name:string,...})`
 LMDB supports multiple databases per environment (an environment is a single memory-mapped file).
 When you initialize an LMDB store with `open`, the store uses the default root database.
 However, you can use multiple databases per environment/file and instantiate a store for each one.
 If you are going to be opening many databases, make sure you set the `maxDbs` (it defaults to 12).
 For example, we can open multiple stores for a single environment: